Things to Do Next

 If you are participating on one our intercollegiate athletic teams, please complete the pre-participation packet.

-To provide you with important information to keep you safe and healthy at North Park University, we require all incoming undergraduate students to complete a special online program called AlcoholEdu for College.
-This course will empower you to make informed decisions about alcohol and prepare you to better cope with the drinking behavior of your peers.
-Both you and your parents will receive a letter from our dean of students about this program.
+To provide you with important information to keep you safe and healthy at North Park University, we require all incoming undergraduate students to complete two special online programs: AlcoholEdu for College and Haven—Understanding Sexual Assault.
+These courses will empower you to make informed decisions and prepare you to respond appropriately to situations you may encounter on a college campus.
+Both you and your parents will receive a letter from our dean of students about these programs.

-This program is completely confidential and must be completed during July or August.
-It will take between two and three hours to complete, so be sure to plan ahead.
+Both of these online programs will be available beginning July 15.
+They are completely confidential and their first steps must be completed by August 21.
+They will take between two and three hours to complete, so be sure to plan ahead.
 Learn more.

 All members of North Park’s community have rights and responsibilities.
 Make sure you know what is expected of you as a student—you’ll be held accountable to the standards laid out in the Student Handbook and University Catalog.
 Learn more.